afandian/melodicorn-boite-diabolique/README.md

     sudo amixer set PCM 200
     python melodicorn.py

-or to run at startup add run-background.sh to /etc/rc.local
+or to run at startup add to /etc/rc.local

+    cd /home/pi/melodicorn && ./run-loop.sh &

+After a few hours of running the sounds gets garbled.
+Not sure why, but for now there's a reset key combination, which kills the Python process.
+The run-loop.sh restarts it.